gdamdam/saitan/README.md

     cd saitan
     pip3 install -r requirements.txt

-You need also to have _*wget*_ installed in you machine.
+*IMPORTANT*: You need to have [wget](https://en.wikipedia.org/wiki/Wget) installed on you machine.

 ## Usage

-To save the page http://example.com on the Wayback Machine you can use:
+To save a page on the Wayback Machine you can use:

     python3 saitan.py -w http://exemple.com